PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 `git diff --check`; the exporter shrank by another net 54 lines.
 No model conversion or inference was run.

+The unreachable `_assemble_native_model_source` exporter stub was removed.
+It had no repository or generated-pipeline caller and recursively invoked itself, while the real native writer path uses the staged state/bindings/pipeline entrypoints.
+The focused native graph-index architecture test passes (94 unrelated tests deselected), syntax validation and `git diff --check` pass, and the exporter shrank by 50 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-